toss/es-toolkit/docs/reference/predicate/isBoolean.md

 # isBoolean

-Checks if the given value is boolean.
+Checks if the given value is a boolean.

-This function tests whether the provided value is strictly `boolean`.
-It returns `true` if the value is `boolean`, and `false` otherwise.

 This function can also serve as a type predicate in TypeScript, narrowing the type of the argument to `boolean`.